-In the state of Florida, a golf cart is considered street legal it must have headlamps, turn signals (front and rear), taillights, red reflectors, an exterior mirror on the driver side and an interior or exterior mirror on the passenger side (to have a similar visibility as a car), parking brakes, a windshield, and a seatbelt for each seat (if you cart can seat six, you need six seatbelts), and a Vehicle Identification Number.
+In the state of Florida, to be considered street legal, it must have headlamps, turn signals (front and rear), tail lights, red reflectors, an exterior mirror on the driver's side and an interior or exterior mirror on the passenger side (to have a similar visibility as a car), parking rakes, a windshield, and a seatbelt for each seat (if your cart can seat six, you need six seatbelts), and a vehicle identification number (VIN).

-Some of these laws and restrictions can seem tedious, but in reality, they are there for your safety.
-Even though a golf cart or a LSV isn’t necessarily a car, it’s best to act the same as if you are driving one.
-You wouldn’t let a small child drive your car and you wouldn’t want someone behind the wheel if they have alcohol in their system.
+Some of these laws and restrictions can see tedious, but in reality, they are there for your safety.
+Even though a golf cart or a low speed vehicle (LSV) isn't necessarily a car, it's best to act the same as if you are driving one.
+You wouldn't let a small child drive your car and you wouldn't want someone behind the wheel if they have alcohol in their system.

 Golf carts can be really practical and also really fun, but they can lead to legal trouble or serious injury if they are not handled properly.